What does it mean to major in physics?

 The Lewis Hall Research Wing includes two parallel-computing farms.
 One farm consists of 68 DEC stations with associated mass storage and switching hardware and is used for reconstructions of elementary particle collisions.
 The LINUX farm is used for Muon Collider simulations.

-What can UM physics majors do after graduation?
+What can physics majors do after graduation?